The compendium

 Read full article

-A traditional cotton-silk checkered weave, Koorai sarees are draped in the Madisar style for Tamil weddings.
-Gentle hand washing keeps the fabric fresh.
+A traditional cotton-silk checkered weave, draped in the Madisar style for Tamil weddings.

 Read full article